On the Impact of Control Signaling in RIS-Empowered Wireless Communications: RIS-Enabled Communication Paradigms

-where $|w_c|^2 / \sigma_b^2 \sim \mathrm{Exp}(p)$.
+where $|w_c|^2 \sigma_b^{-2} \sim \mathrm{Exp}(p)$.
 It is worth noting that the estimated \gls{snr} is affected by the exponential error generated by the noise, but also by the error of the mixed product between the signal and the noise, whose \gls{pdf} depends on the \gls{pdf} of $\mb{z}_d$.
-Based on eq.~\eqref{eq:bsw:gammahat}, we can select the best configuration $c^\star\in\mc{C\bsw}$ providing the target \gls{kpi}.
-In the following, we discuss the selection of the configuration for the two different frame structures.
+Based on~\eqref{eq:bsw:gammahat}, we can select the best configuration $c^\star\in\mc{C\bsw}$ providing the target \gls{kpi}.
+According to Remark~\ref{remark:cb-bsw:fixed-vs-flexible}, we next discuss the selection of the configuration for the two different frame structures.

-\paragraph{Fixed frame} When the frame has a fixed structure, the sweeping procedure ends after the \gls{ris} sweeps through the whole codebook.
-In this case, we can measure the \glspl{kpi} for all the configurations in the codebook.
-Then, the configuration selected for the payload phase is set to be the one achieving the highest estimated \gls{snr} among the ones satisfying the target \gls{kpi} $\gamma_0$, that is,
+\paragraph{Fixed Frame} When the frame has a fixed structure, the \gls{BSW} procedure ends after the \gls{ris} sweeps through the whole codebook.
+In this case, we can measure the \glspl{kpi} for all available configurations.
+The configuration selected for the payload phase is the one achieving the highest estimated \gls{snr} among the ones satisfying the target \gls{kpi} $\gamma_0$, as

-As before, if no configuration achieves the target \gls{kpi}, the communication is not feasible and we run into an outage event.
+If no configuration achieves the target \gls{kpi}, the communication is not feasible, and we run into an outage event.

-\paragraph{Flexible frame} When the frame has a flexible structure, the end of the sweeping process is triggered by the \gls{bs} when the measured \gls{kpi} reaches the target value.
+\paragraph{Flexible Frame} When the frame has a flexible structure, the end of the \gls{BSW} process is triggered by the \gls{bs} when the measured \gls{kpi} reaches the target value.
 A simple on-the-fly selection method involves testing if the estimated \gls{snr} is greater than the target $\gamma_0$; \emph{i.e.}, after eq.~\eqref{eq:bsw:gammahat} is obtained for configuration $c\in\mc{C}\bsw$, we set

-As soon as $c^\star$ is found, the \gls{bs} communicates to both \gls{ris} and \gls{ue} that the Payload phase can start, otherwise, the sweeping process continues until a configuration is selected.
-In case the whole codebook $C\bsw$ is tested and no configuration satisfies condition~\eqref{eq:bsw:cstar:flexible}, the communication is not feasible and we run into an outage event.
+As soon as $c^\star$ is found, the \gls{bs} communicates to both \gls{ris} and \gls{ue} that the Payload phase can start; otherwise, the \gls{BSW} process continues until a configuration is selected.
+If no configuration of the codebook $C\bsw$ satisfies the condition~\eqref{eq:bsw:cstar:flexible}, then communication is not feasible and outage occurs.